 Slainté!
 L’chaim!
 Cheers!

-Remember, even though these recipes use dark chocolate, you can generally substitute the chocolate type of your choice!
+Remember, even though these recipes use dark chocolate, you can generally substitute the chocolate type of your choice.
+Go ahead and use your favorites!

 Mini Skillet Hot Fudge Pudding Cake